UMass-UAS-Salt-Marsh/marshmap/README.md

 names that start with a digit have an `x` prepended, thus `14Oct20_OTH_Low_Mica_DEM.tif` becomes `x14Oct20_OTH_Low_Mica_DEM.tif`.

-When using `derive` to create derived images (for example, `NDVI` or `mean upscaling), derived names are generated from the base name (or names), with derivation information separated with a douple underscore, e.g., `x20Jun22_OTH_Mid_Mica_Ortho__NDVI.tif`.
+When using `derive` to create derived images (for example, `NDVI` or `mean upscaling`), derived names are generated from the base name (or names), with derivation information separated with a double underscore, e.g., `x20Jun22_OTH_Mid_Mica_Ortho__NDVI.tif`.
 See `derive` for details.

-These file names are unsuitable for use in modeling for two primary reasons: they include the site code, and the exact date of the flight, both of which would break any attempt to build a model on one or more sites and apply it to others.
+These file names are unsuitable for use in modeling beause they include the site code and the exact date of the flight, both of which would break any attempt to build a model on one or more sites and apply it to others.
 The name inconsistencies also make them difficult to use.

 ### Portable name

-Portable names are generated build `build_flights_db` (which is called to update the flights database whenever you run `screen`, so if you're visually screening all images in a normal process you won't need to worry about this).
+Portable names are generated by `build_flights_db` (which is called to update the flights database whenever you run `screen`, so if you're visually screening all images in a normal process you won't need to worry about this).
 Portable names exclude the site, use seasons instead of an exact date, and force naming consistency.

-Portable names for our examples above are
+Here are examples of file names and portable names

 File name | Portable name
 ---|---